-If a battery or hearing instrument is swallowed, see a doctor immediately and call the National Poison Center, collect (202) 625-3333.
+If a battery or hearing instrument is swallowed, see a doctor immediately and contact the National Poison Center at 1-800-222-1222 or National Battery Ingestion Hotline at 202-625-3333.

 Battery use

 - Always use batteries recommended by your Hearing Care Professional.
 Batteries of low quality may leak and cause bodily harm. - Never attempt to recharge your batteries.
 They may explode and cause serious injury. - Never dispose of batteries by burning them.
 There is a risk that they will explode and cause serious injury.